palmdrop/dwm/README.md

 * disable fullscreen on focus loss - mitigates confusion when a new client is opened while another one is in fullscreen
 * different borders for tiled and floating clients - mostly used for having no borders for floating windows.
+* changed floating layout behavior to actually set the "isfloating" variable to 1 when floating layout is enabled.
+New windows are also spawned in actual floating mode.
+The window floating state is restored when another layout is enabled.
+This is done to make sure floating layout is compatible with patches like moveresize.
 * made focusonnetactive patch optional using a variable in config.h
 * tagandview - method for simultaneously tagging a client and switching the view to same tag.
 Variations of this function has been added for the focusadjacenttag patch (i.e, tagandviewleft() + tagandviewright() has been added).
 * next unoccupied tag - a few functions for viewing and tagging the next unoccupied tag